Charlinho/dito-challenge/README.md

 ```

 # Back
-Open terminal in "server" folder and execute these command
+Open terminal in "server" folder and execute these commands

 ```
 npm install